-- Coat dough: Place melted butter in one small bowl and combine brown sugar and cinnamon in another bowl.
+- Place the melted butter in one small bowl and combine brown sugar and cinnamon in another bowl.

 - Roll each piece of dough into a rough ball, dip in melted butter and then roll in the brown sugar coating.
 Place in buttered pan, layering and staggering dough balls as needed to make an even loaf.
 Sprinkle any extra sugar-cinnamon mixture on the top.

 - Cover pan with plastic and leave out on counter for 30 minutes before placing in the refrigerator to finish rising slowly overnight.

 - Remove pan from refrigerator abut 2 hours before you want to serve it.
 Leave at room temperature, still covered, 45 minutes to 1 hour and preheat oven to 350 degrees the last 15 minutes.